cruzken/todo-rs/README.md

 # todo-rs

 A todo app written in Rust, using Actix, Diesel and SQLite.
 Frontend uses Vue, Axios, and Bulma.
+A live demonstration can be seen [here.](http://todo.kencruz.ca)

 ## Getting the image:
 The image has been pushed to [Dockerhub](https://hub.docker.com/r/cruzken/todo/)